zimoun/mixed-coordination-models/README.md

 All scripts take two arguments:
  - A first mandatory parameter: the name of the directory where to store the results
- - A second optional parameter: which set of parameters to use, either 'best_geerts', 'best_dolle' or 'custom' 'custom' is a random set of parameters that is intended to be modified by the user to explore new models behaviors on the task.
+ - A second optional parameter: which set of parameters to use, either 'best_geerts', 'best_dolle' or 'custom' 'custom' is a random set of parameters that is intended to be modified by the user to explore new models behaviors on the task.</br>
-'best_geerts' is the set of parameters that was found to produce the most biologically plausible behavior using geerts' coordination model
+'best_geerts' is the set of parameters that was found to produce the most biologically plausible behavior using geerts' coordination model</br>
-'best_dolle' is the set of parameters that was found to produce the most biologically plausible behavior using dolle's' coordination model the best set of parameters for each models were found using a random grid-search (see grid_search module)
+'best_dolle' is the set of parameters that was found to produce the most biologically plausible behavior using dolle's' coordination model</br>
+the best set of parameters for each models were found using a random grid-search (see grid_search module)

-Example calls:
+Example calls:</br>
-  'python perform_full_rodrigo.py my_directory'
+  'python perform_full_rodrigo.py my_directory'</br>
-  'python perform_full_rodrigo.py my_directory best_geerts'
+  'python perform_full_rodrigo.py my_directory best_geerts'</br>
-  'python perform_full_rodrigo.py test best_dolle'
+  'python perform_full_rodrigo.py test best_dolle'</br>
-  'python perform_full_rodrigo.py my_directory custom'
+  'python perform_full_rodrigo.py my_directory custom'</br>
-  'python perform_full_pearce.py my_directory'
+  'python perform_full_pearce.py my_directory'</br>
-  'python perform_full_pearce.py my_directory best_geerts'
+  'python perform_full_pearce.py my_directory best_geerts'</br>
-  'python perform_full_pearce.py test best_dolle'
+  'python perform_full_pearce.py test best_dolle'</br>
-  'python perform_full_pearce.py my_directory custom'
+  'python perform_full_pearce.py my_directory custom'</br>

 The third experiment of Pearce 1998 need agents trained on the first experiment to be performed, thus it is mandatory to execute the first experiment of Pearce before executing the third.
-Example below.
+Example below.</br>
-  'python perform_full_pearce.py my_directory best_geerts'
+  'python perform_full_pearce.py my_directory best_geerts'</br>
-  'python perform_full_exp3_pearce.py my_directory best_geerts'
+  'python perform_full_exp3_pearce.py my_directory best_geerts'</br>
 If your are using the custom argument, make sure that both perform_full_pearce.py and perform_full_exp3_pearce.py custom parameters are set to exactly the same values, decimals included, or the program will fail.

-A full simulation of Pearce 1998 experiment, with 100 agents implementing Geerts' model takes 30 minutes to complete on a laptop (i5 2.30ghz), with Dolle's model, 2 hours.
+A full simulation of Pearce 1998 experiment, with 100 agents implementing Geerts' model takes 30 minutes to complete on a laptop (i5 2.30ghz), with Dolle's model, 2 hours.</br>
-A full simulation of Rodrigo 2006 experiment, with 100 agents implementing Geerts' model takes 45 minutes to complete on a laptop (i5 2.30ghz), with Dolle's model, 3 hours.
+A full simulation of Rodrigo 2006 experiment, with 100 agents implementing Geerts' model takes 45 minutes to complete on a laptop (i5 2.30ghz), with Dolle's model, 3 hours.</br>
-The third experiment of Pearce 1998 takes roughly 2 minutes to end with Geerts model, whereas it takes 8 minutes with Dolle's
+The third experiment of Pearce 1998 takes roughly 2 minutes to</br>lem or if you want to add something to the code

-## Contributing
-Please contact thomas.misiek@etu.univ-amu.fr to report any problem or if you want to add something to the code

 ## License